Astronants/Decalc-o-Mania/README.txt

 If you find bugs or have suggestions, let me know on Github.

 ==CHANGELOG==
+2.0.1
+- Fixed bug with the patch not being deleted at the end of the loading
+- Updated InstallCheck and ModuleManager
 2.0.0
 - Modified file layout, delete the old version before updating the mod!
 - Recompiled for KSP 1.8.x